maurelian/smart-contract-best-practices/docs/solidity_recommendations.md

 ## Deprecated/historical recommendations

-These are recommendations which are no longer relevant due to changes in the protocol or improvements to solidity.
+These are recommendations which are no longer relevant due to improvements to solidity.
 They are recorded here for posterity and awareness.

 ### Beware division by zero (Solidity < 0.4)